-Board member agreement is a signed document that outlines the specific responsibilities of each member of the school's Board of Trustees, including a conflict of interest policy. drafted by the applicant.
-Each school should createuse its own board member agreement template, which will be signed by each Board Member.
+Board member agreement is a signed document that outlines the specific responsibilities of each member of the school's Board of Trustees, including a conflict of interest policy.
+Each school should create its own board member agreement template, which will be signed by each Board Member.